-- Watch the videos below here to see how I got my own Facebook ads account disabled and still am able to advertise on Facebook by making another account in the business manager and not advertising anything related to my account being disabled!
+- You can watch the videos below that show how I got my own Facebook ads account disabled and still am able to advertise on Facebook by making another account in the business manager and not advertising anything related to my account being disabled!

 I got my own Facebook advertising account disabled after $140,000+ in ad spend and was able to create a new one as shown in this video which also provides suggestions for what to do next!

 Why did I make this post about having a Facebook advertising account disabled?